 Dave William Walcott was born on March 2, 1963 in New Green, Manchester Jamaica.
 His parents, Mr. and Mrs. Civis and Kathleen Walcott, were proud to welcome Dave, their tenth of eleven children, into this world.

-To send flowers in memory of Dave Walcott, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dave Walcott, please visit our Heartfelt Sympathies Store.

 The qualities and traits that made Dave a respectable young man included politeness, neatness, keen observational skills, and remarkable confidence.